IBM/SalesEnablement-COS-L3/docs/Part 7/04 Legal holds.md

 ![](_attachments/ATDeleteObjectWithLegalHold.png)

-The **legal hold** on the object prevents the object from being deleted even tough the retention period is set to 0 days.
+The **legal hold** on the object prevents the object from being deleted even though the retention period is set to 0 days.

 12. Return to the IBM Cloud Portal, click on the last object added to view the object details page.